Miller–Rabin primality test: Testing against small sets of bases

+Zhang (2007) provides further predictions, e.g. that 18 consecutive primes would be enough for n < 1,543,267,864,443,420,616,877,677,640,751,301.
+The numbers involved are too big to test by calculation.

-Other criteria of this sort, often more efficient (fewer bases required) than those shown above, exist.
+Other criteria of this sort, often more efficient (fewer bases required) than those shown above, exist by removing the requirement for the bases to be consecutive.
+For example, two bases a = 336,781,006,125 and 9,639,812,373,923,155 are sufficient for n < 1,050,535,501; seven bases are sufficient for n < 264.
+Further optimization by Bradley Berg use a hashtable mapping ranges to bases, allowing n < 264 to be tested with at most 3 bases.
 They give very fast deterministic primality tests for numbers in the appropriate range, without any assumptions.

 There is a small list of potential witnesses for every possible input size (at most b values for b‐bit numbers).
 However, no finite set of bases is sufficient for all composite numbers.
 Alford, Granville, and Pomerance have shown that there exist infinitely many composite numbers n whose smallest compositeness witness is at least (ln n)^{1/(3ln ln ln n)}.
 They also argue heuristically that the smallest number w such that every composite number below n has a compositeness witness less than w should be of order Θ(log n log log n).

 Variants for finding factors

 By inserting greatest common divisor calculations into the above algorithm, we can sometimes obtain a factor of n instead of merely determining that n is composite.
 This occurs for example when n is a probable prime to base a but not a strong probable prime to base a.